vitaminjs/vitamin/README.md

 ```js
 Post.on('creating updating', updateTimestamps)
 ```
-The built-in events are fired automatically by the mapper, but you can trigger manually those events, or any custom ones
+The built-in events are fired automatically by the mapper, but you can trigger manually those events, or any custom ones with `emit` method

 ```js
 Post.make().emit('saving')